tamasb-eke/szakdoga/README.md

 This work was produced during the course of a diploma thesis in electrical engineering at the Faculty of Electrical Engineering of the Budapest University of Technology and Economics.

 ## Setup
+The program was developed in a linux enviroment.
+In order to work please consider downloading into a linux enviroment or use wsl (Windows Subsystem for Linux) alternatively

 1. Clone repository:
    ```bash